-A young mother, Nicola, 19-years-old, and her very young baby, Noreen, 4-weeks-old, have just had their first home visit with the Best Beginnings nurse.
-They were referred into the Best Beginnings program by CPFS following concerns that had been raised during Nicola's pregnancy, specifically her history of acknowledged accord use and the documented history of domestic violence by the baby's father against Nicola.
+A young mother, Nicola, 19-years-old, and her very young baby, Noreen, 4-weeks-old, have just had their first home visit with the community health nurse.
+They were referred into a parnership program by CPFS following concerns that had been raised during Nicola's pregnancy, specifically her history of acknowledged alcohol use and the documented history of domestic violence by the baby's father against Nicola.
 They split up when Nicola was 7 months pregnant.
 The family had been the subject of a Pre-Birth Safety and Wellbeing Assessment process which had concluded that the baby could go home with her mother with a Safety Plan in place.
-Note was a full-term paby, with no drug withdrawal or fetal alcohol syndrome disorder FASD symptoms and breastfeeding was well established prior to leaving hospital
+Noreen was a full-term baby, with no drug withdrawal or fetal alcohol syndrome disorder (FASD) symptoms and breastfeeding was well established prior to leaving hospital.

-On this first visit, the Best Beginnings hurse motes a number of concerning issues:
+On this first visit, the community health nurse notes a number of concerning issues:

-- Nicola acknowledges that the has had two episodes of binge drinking since her return from hospital.
-She stresses that she has followed the recommendation regarding expressing breast muk before alcohol consumption in order to keep her baby healthy. - The partner, Towor, comes out of the bedroom midway through your visit and tells you that they are back living together. - You are aware that the safety plan developed by CPFS with Nicola states that Trevokis not to reside in the house with Nicola and Noreen. - notice he appears totally disinterested in both Nicola and Noreen and chain smokes throughout your visit. - You also notice that Nova appears edgy around him and defers to his shouted instruction to put that bloody baby down'.
+- Nicola acknowledges that she has had two episodes of binge drinking since her return from hospital.
+She stresses that she has followed the recommendation regarding expressing breast milk before alcohol consumption in order to keep her baby healthy. - The partner, Trevor, comes out of the bedroom midway through your visit and tells you that they are back living together. - You are aware that the safety plan developed by CPFS with Nicola states that Trevor is not to reside in the house with Nicola and Noreen. - You notice he appears totally disinterested in both Nicola and Noreen and chain smokes throughout your visit. - You also notice that Nicola appears edgy around him and defers to his shouted instruction to 'put that bloody baby down'.